Lately, I’ve received a number of emails from blog readers and radio listeners, asking how they can fix their lack of motivation.

 This can be intoxicating.

 It takes a certain level of self-discipline and wisdom to not only enjoy that motivational high, but also use that energizing force to get into action.

 A great way to start harnessing this energy in the future is as follows:

 - Create a list of all the ideas and possibilities you see as a result of being motivated.

 - Write down the actions you will take to make those possibilities a reality.

 - Set deadlines and then get started immediately.

-Remember, in the future, it’s better to leave that motivational seminar to get into action, than to sit through the whole ordeal only to go back home and continue doing the same old things.
+Remember, in the future, it’s better to leave that motivational seminar to get into action, than to sit through the whole ordeal only to go back home and continue doing the same old stuff.

 What are some other ways motivation has been misunderstood?
 I’d love to hear your thoughts.